DenisMirandaJ/hacker-news-reign/README.md

 ```

 4. Put the received token on the postman's jwt enviroment variable
 5. All the other endpoints are ready to be used

+## Notes

+- The API Docs are available at /api/docs
+- The .env files are included in the repository only to aid the ease of use, I undestand is a bad practice to do so.
+- One thing I'd have liked to do would be to implement the complex tags filtering from the Algolia API, I did not have enough time this weekend.

 ## License

-## Notes

-* The API Docs are available at /api/docs
-* The .env files are included in the repository only to aid the ease of use, I undestand is a bad practice to do so
-* One thing I'd have liked to do would be to implement the complex tags filtering from the Algolia API, I did not have enough time this weekend

 Nest is [MIT licensed](LICENSE).